Lrseward22/Expr-Calculator/src/lib/Generator/README.md

 # Generator

-The first thing to notice is that our generator only had one method `CodeGen::Compile`.
+The first thing to notice is that our generator only had one method, `CodeGen::Compile`.
-We need more machinery to actually discern and emit proper LLVM Intermediate Representation (IR).
+We need more machinery in our implementation [CodeGen.cpp](/src/lib/Generator/CodeGen.cpp) to actually discern and emit proper LLVM Intermediate Representation (IR).
 IR is a language more akin to a mix between assembly and C. The benefits of IR are expansive.
 The benefits that concern us are that IR is extremely easy to optimize and IR is less architecture specific.
 That is, the same IR can be used for x86 architectures or ARM architectures with some limitations.